UBC A Cappella Auditions!

-A: Yes–your preference will certainly be taken into account.
-Prior to the audition process, we ask auditionees to fill out an Audition Form that outlines their year, program, musical experience, singing part, group preference, and availability.
+A: Yes, your preference will certainly be taken into account.
+After callbacks, we will ask auditionees to note down their group preferences.
+During auditions, you will also fill out an Audition Form that outlines your year, program, musical experience, singing part, and availability.
 Please note that when we place members, we not only take into consideration auditionees’ preferences, but equally consider their ability and personality; this ensures that everyone’s individual placement is the best fit in terms of availability, attitude, and ability.

 Q: What are callbacks for?

 A: Out of the 100+ auditionees we see every year, we narrow down this pool to ~40 members for callbacks, which is essentially a second audition for members.
 At the callbacks, you get to meet current members of the smaller groups in a more personal setting.
-We will split you all into voice parts and teach you sections of two songs.
+You will be preparing one excerpt at home and learning another one during callbacks in your voice parts.
 Afterwards, you will form small performance groups to present so we can listen for two components: one song marks your individuality and ability to hold your own in a song, while the second demonstrates your ability to blend with the rest of the group.
 After that, we’ll contact you within a couple days.

-- An important note on callbacks: If you are unable to attend callbacks we CANNOT provide you a spot in one of our small groups for the 2016/17 year.
-Callbacks are an essential part of our audition process and help us see if you are the right fight for one of our smaller groups.
-We have so many incredible people that audition for our club every year that it would be impossible to select people for smaller groups based solely on their initial 10-minute audition.
+- An important note on callbacks: If you are unable to attend callbacks we CANNOT provide you a spot in one of our core groups.
+We have so many incredible people that audition for our club every year that it would be impossible to select people for core groups based solely on their initial 10-minute audition.